Texas Professional LLC (PLLC) Overview

-What is a Texas PLLC?
+What is a PLLC?

 Classic examples of "professional service" providers would be architects, attorneys, CPAs, dentists, physicians, and veterinarians.

 What kinds of businesses are required to use a PLLC?

 What rules govern Texas PLLCs?